-PSI is leading the fight for robust whistleblower protections around the world.
+PSI at forefront of fight for robust whistleblower protections around the world

 We campaign for international legal frameworks that build upon national or regional initiatives, ensuring that workers who disclose wrongdoing – especially those of the independent audit institutions, customs, tax revenue agencies, and judicial bodies – are protected from reprisal and rewarded for doing what is fair and just.